R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 Conclave Init now requires Java 17 to run, and generated projects will target Java 17 by default.

-The SDK version is now set at the individual project level, rather at the OS user level.
+The SDK version is now set at the individual project level rather than at the OS user level.
 This means the `--configure-gradle` option is no longer needed and has been removed.

 ## 1.1 to 1.2